scientific-python/specs/spec-0008/index.md

 ### Example workflow

-The following is a complete example of workflow which can be used as a starting point:
+The following is a complete example of a workflow which can be used as a starting point:

 ```yaml
 name: publish distributions